ziqinyeow/agno/cookbook/apps/agui/README.md

 1. Clone the project: `git clone https://github.com/ag-ui-protocol/ag-ui.git`
 2. Follow the instructions [here](https://github.com/ag-ui-protocol/ag-ui/tree/main/typescript-sdk/apps/dojo) to learn how to install the needed dependencies and run the project.
-3. Remember to install the dependencies in `/ag-ui/typescript-sdk` with `pnpm install`.
+3. Remember to install the dependencies in `/ag-ui/typescript-sdk` with `pnpm install`, and to build the Agno package in `/integrations/agno` with `pnpm run build`.
 3. Update `dojo/src/menu.ts` to add your Agno integration:
 ```ts
 // ...